 Young adults in Hong Kong believe the new president will have a great impact on their future, at a time when the situation between Hong Kong and China is tense and Honkongers are worried their relative independence will be crushed by the mainland.

 Many Hongkongers felt they could count on President Trump’s support against the policies of mainland China.
 They are not as sure about Biden.
 A Newsweek poll in July found that 36% of Hongkongers preferred Trump, while 33% were for Biden and 31% did not know.

-At the same time, it’s clear that disinformation about voter fraud impacting the presidential election, as well as misinformation about Biden’s family dealings in China have had an effect.
+At the same time, it’s clear that disinformation about voter fraud impacting the presidential election, as well as misinformation about Biden family’s dealings in China has an effect.
 Many doubted if the election was fair.

-Some undergrad students, born in the late ‘90s and seen as Generation Z, expressed opposition to Biden in interviews with Global Observer.
+Some undergraduate students, born in the late ‘90s and seen as Generation Z, expressed opposition to Biden in interviews with Global Observer.

 The situation between Hong Kong and mainland China is strained.
 Beijing has expanded its control of Hong Kong, which is semi-autonomous, with a new national security law.

 Trump is seen as supporting Hong Kong by many HongKongers.
 He signed the Hong Kong Human Rights and Democracy Act in November 2019, which requires the White House to impose sanctions against Hong Kong and Chinese officials considered responsible for human rights abuses.
-It also requires the State Department to conduct an annual review of Hong Kong’s political status.
+It also requires the State Department to review Hong Kong’s political status annually.